 The End of Harris Publications

 Harris Publications was founded by well-known publisher Stanley Harris over 35 years ago, and quickly found popularity in a wide range of publications.
-Perhaps Harris’ success was a wise business model that did not place an emphasis on only one category of magazine, but instead sought to provide excellent products in a wide range of publications.
+Perhaps Harris’ success was a wise business model that did not place an emphasis on only one category of the magazine, but instead sought to provide excellent products in a wide range of publications.

 Click here for a more in-depth reporting on the Harris Publications end, from Richard’s personal perspective.